 What Is Severance Pay?

 Severance pay, as part of a severance package, is offered to an employee, by their employer, at the end of their employment.
-It may also include some additional benefits, like health insurance, to help an employee secure a new role in the near future.
+It may also include some additional employee benefits, like health insurance, to help an employee secure a new role in the near future.

 In many cases, a severance package or a layoff package may be used as an alternative to a redundancy package.
 It usually includes: